butterken/cinemaProject/README.md

 # cinemaProject
-First group project for ICP
+First group project for

+trying to look at changes